-\\\\NOTE: No students will be permitted to check into the lab after September 7th.\\\\
+\\\\NOTE: No students will be permitted to check into the lab after May 23.\\\\

 On the first day of lab, you will be assigned to a lab bay, meet your TA, and be assigned to your laboratory workstation.
 The combination to the lock on your personal workstation drawer is written on the back of the index card for your workstation.
 Please write this combination down in your lab manual.
-Complete and sign the Safety Form and the Lecture Information sheet (found in the "Forms" section of the Lab Manual), and turn them in with your index card and other completed check-in papers at the stockroom window.
+Complete and sign the Safety Form and the Lecture Information sheet (found in the "Forms" section of the Lab Manual), and turn them in with your index card and workstation equipment sheet at the stockroom window.